 I know from talking to other writers that killing a character can be downright traumatic.
 It’s nuts mcbutts to think that this conglomeration of words that you dreamt up can feel so real but dagnabit if it doesn’t.
 For me, its more impactful than hearing a favorite writer, actor, musician, sports star has gone to the great beyond.
 They lived in my head and on my pages.
 They breathed life into the empty balloon of my stories.
 They mattered.

-Seems like a lot of work that would keep me from writing.
+It seems like a lot of work that would keep me from writing.
 So maybe I should just move on and be more like a sociopath.
-Kill, move on and repeat.
+Kill, move on, and repeat.
 Keep pumping out units.
 Cha-Chunk Cha-Chunk Cha-Chunk.
 But I feel I owe more to these folks in my noggin than that.

 How do other authors deal with this?
 Do you not care?
 Does it bother you?
 I’m curious.